Betting Patterns and Tactics to Win in Craps

 Don’t Pass Bet Plus Don’t Come Bet

-This betting pattern uses the simplest wagers in wrong betting – the Don’t Pass and the Don’t Come bets, which win when the Pass Line and Come bets lose.
-This combination is easy to make and does not require a lot of experience with the game.
-On the contrary, once players get a good knowledge of the basics of craps, they should be able to employ this combination.
+This betting pattern relies on the simplest wrong-side wagers – the Don’t Pass and the Don’t Come bets, which win when the Pass Line and Come bets lose.
+This combination is easy to implement and does not require much experience.
+Once players understand the basics of craps, they should be able to use it confidently.

-The pattern starts when the player places a 1-unit bet on the Don’t Pass field.
-The bet will win with 2 or 3 and lose with 7 or 11, while the 12 is a tie.
-If any other number is rolled, it becomes the point and the second phase of the game begins.
-To make the most of winning situations, wrong bettors are advised to take double Odds on this bet.
-Then, they make a Don’t Come bet that is equal to the Don’t Pass wager – if the shooter makes a second point, the player covers the Don’t Come bet with x2 or more Odds, too.
+The pattern begins when the player places a 1-unit bet on the Don’t Pass field.
+The bet wins with 2 or 3 and loses with 7 or 11, while 12 is a tie.
+If any other number is rolled, it becomes the point and the second phase of the game starts.
+To maximize favorable situations, wrong bettors are advised to take double Odds on this bet.
+Next, they make a Don’t Come bet equal to the Don’t Pass wager; if the shooter establishes a second point, the player also backs the Don’t Come bet with x2 or greater Odds.

-In this phase of the game, the Don’t Pass bet has a house edge of only 0.43% (thanks to the x2 Odds) and wins if the shooter rolls a 7 and loses if the point number appears.
-If this is the come-out roll of the Come bet, this wager wins with 2 or 3 and loses with a 7.
-If the second point has been established, however, the Come bet wins with a 7 and loses with when its point was established.
+In this phase of the game, the Don’t Pass bet carries a house edge of only 0.43% (thanks to the x2 Odds) and wins if the shooter rolls a 7, losing only if the point number appears.
+If the roll in question is the come-out roll for the Don’t Come bet, that wager wins with 2 or 3 and loses with 7.
+Once its point is established, however, the Don’t Come bet wins with 7 and loses when its own point repeats.

-The maximum bet here is 6 units (if players limit the amount of the Odds bet to x2).
-Note that unlike the “right” betting patterns, which are incredibly vulnerable to the 7, this pattern comes with a risk that is twice as low.
-After the points for the two bets have been established, the two wagers do not lose if a 7 is rolled – they lose if their respective point number appears.
-Since the Don’t Pass and the Don’t Come bets, however, always have different point numbers, they can never lose at the same time.
+The maximum exposure here is 6 units (assuming players limit the Odds to x2).
+Unlike “right” betting patterns, which are extremely vulnerable to the 7, this approach carries roughly half the risk.
+After the points for the two bets have been established, neither wager loses on a roll of 7 – they lose only when their respective point repeats.
+Because the Don’t Pass and Don’t Come bets always have different point numbers, they can never lose simultaneously.

 Don’t Pass and 2 Don’t Come Bets

-This pattern is a little more complex as it combines the Don’t Pass bet with two Don’t Come bets.
-Once again, players back all bets with double Odds and hope that the shooter will seven out after all points have already been established.
-To play with this pattern, players start with the Don’t Pass bet and if the shooter establishes a point, the Don’t Pass is covered with x2 odds.
-Also, a Don’t Come bet is made and if none of these is resolved, players make a second Don’t Come wager.
-In addition, double Odds are taken on the two Don’t Come bets.
+This pattern is a little more complex, as it combines the Don’t Pass bet with two Don’t Come bets.
+Once again, players back every bet with double Odds and hope the shooter will seven out after all points are established.
+Play begins with a Don’t Pass bet; if the shooter sets a point, the Don’t Pass is backed with x2 Odds.
+A Don’t Come bet is then made, and, if neither wager is resolved, a second Don’t Come bet follows.
+Both Don’t Come bets are also backed with double Odds.

-At some point, one of the bets could lose but as explained above, it is impossible for all wagers in the pattern to lose at the same time.
-If players are lucky enough, the dice will roll a 7 and all bets will win together, bringing quite exciting payouts.
-Of course, this pattern is also quite risky and players may lose multiple times before they finally win big.
-Obviously, such strategies are suitable only for experienced players with considerable bankrolls that would last until a few winning strikes occur – if they occur in the first place.
+At some point one of the bets may lose, but, as noted above, it is impossible for all wagers in the pattern to lose simultaneously.
+With a bit of luck, the shooter will roll a 7 and all remaining bets will win together, producing an exciting payout.
+Of course, this pattern is still quite risky, and players may endure several losses before achieving a big win.
+Such strategies are suitable only for experienced players with sizable bankrolls that can survive multiple losing streaks – if a winning streak occurs at all.

 Don’t Pass Bet, 2 Don’t Come Bets, a Field Bet, and Lay 4/10 Bets

-This is a highly risky combination of bets since it requires players to put a lot of money on the line.
-Let’s see how it works – the pattern starts with a 1-unit bet on the Don’t Pass plus a 1-unit bet on the Field box.
-The Field bet includes seven numbers, namely 2, 3, 4, 9, 10, 11, and 12, so while the Don’t Pass wins with 2 and 3, the Field bet wins if any of these seven numbers appear in the come-out roll.
+This combination of bets is extremely risky because it requires players to put a lot of money on the line.
+Here is how it works: the pattern begins with a 1-unit bet on the Don’t Pass and a 1-unit bet on the Field box.
+The Field bet covers seven numbers – 2, 3, 4, 9, 10, 11, and 12 – so while the Don’t Pass wins with 2 and 3, the Field bet wins if any of those seven numbers appear on the come-out roll.

-The Field wager pays evenly, except for the payouts for 2 and 12 – usually, casinos pay 2:1 for an overall house edge of 5.56% for this bet.
-However, if the casino pays 3:1 for the number 12, the house edge falls to 2.78%.
-Another thing to remember is that the Field bet is settled within a single roll – it either wins or loses.
-This is why the best strategy is to make this bet only on the come-out roll.
+The Field wager pays even money, except for 2 and 12 – usually, casinos pay 2:1, resulting in a house edge of 5.56% for this bet.
+If the casino pays 3:1 on 12, the house edge drops to 2.78%.
+Remember, the Field bet is settled on a single roll; it either wins or loses immediately.
+For that reason, the best strategy is to place this bet only on the come-out roll.

-After a point has been established, players continue with making two Don’t Come bets with maximum odds on them.
-Also, two Lay bets are made – on 4 and 10.
-Lay bets are multi-roll bets and they are active until they win on a roll of 7 or they lose after the shooter tosses 4 or 10.
-As you can see, all bets in the pattern win if 7 is rolled – in this case, they win at the same time, bringing considerable winnings to bettors.
+After a point has been established, players continue by making two Don’t Come bets with maximum Odds.
+They also place two Lay bets on 4 and 10.
+Lay bets are multi-roll wagers that remain active until they win on a roll of 7 or lose if the shooter tosses 4 or 10.
+Because every bet in this pattern wins on a roll of 7, they can all pay out simultaneously, resulting in significant returns.

-This strategy is suitable only for players with larger bankrolls but, more importantly, for players who are willing to lose several times before generating some profits.
+This strategy is suitable only for players with larger bankrolls and, more importantly, for those willing to endure several losses before turning a profit.

 The 5 Count Method